evertonrlira/family-tree-explorer/README.md

 	- Family-Tree-Web-App is a Solution where:
 		- Front-end was built using NextJS (Javascript)
 		- Back-end was built on ASP.NET Core, following Clean Architecture
-	- 'WEB' folder contains the frontend implementation.
+	- 'WEB' folder contains the frontend implementation
-	- 'API' folder contains the backend implementation.
+	- 'API' folder contains the backend implementation

     - The 'src' subfolder contains the following project folders:
 		- 'FamilyTree.Api': Implementation of the api's outer layer (controllers)